raphenya/testing-removing-large-files/README.md

 ### Step 9: Decision to keep copies

-Ok, now the repository at remote has the large file removed and your local has the large file in it's history.
+Okay, now the repository at the remote location has the large file removed, and your local repository has the large file in its history.

-So, archive your local repository and delete your local repository.
+So, archive your local repository (or delete it).

-Then re-clone from remote with large file removed from history.
+Then re-clone from remote with a large file removed from history.

 ### Step 10: Restore repository protection